ayitbarek/ayitbarek.github.io/team.md

   <!-- Bio Text -->
   <div style="max-width: 500px; font-size: 14px; line-height: 1.5; text-align: justify;">
     <p>
-      Pursuing an MSc degree in Animal Science, with an interest in avian health and nutrition and 8 years of experience working with animals, both wildlife and domestic.
+      Pursuing an MSc degree in Animal Science, with an interest in avian health and nutrition, and 8 years of experience working with avian species, both wildlife and domestic.
 Currently working in research involving microbiome-immune interactions and feed additives in broiler chickens.
 Focused on a career in the field of animal pharmaceuticals and nutrition with a focus on research and development.
     </p>
   </div>